 The contract assignment will be for a fixed timeline.
-Payments will be provided in two instalments.
-The first disbursement will account for 35% of the contract amount, upon the presentation of the deliverables 1 and 2, i.e. by early-June 2022.
-The last disbursement will be issued upon submission and approval of deliverables 3-5, and certification by the EU4Climate Project's National Coordinator that the services have been satisfactorily performed, i.e. by early-July 2022.
+Payments will be provided in three instalments.
+The first disbursement will be made upon the presentation of the deliverables 1 and 2.
+The second disbursement will be issued upon submission and approval of deliverable 3, and certification by the EU4Climate Project's National Coordinator that the services have been satisfactorily performed, and the last installment upon submission of deliverables 4-5.